brimdata/zed/docs/tutorials/zed-primer.md

 ...
 ```

-There's lots of PRs that happened in the ~30 day block starting on 4/19/2020, so let's zoom in here
+There are lots of PRs that happened in the ~30 day block starting on 4/19/2020, so let's zoom in here
 and see who created these PRs:

 ```